kjsce-codecell/standard-library-in-x/cpp/containers/bitsets.md

 <h2>INTRODUCTION</h2>

-* A bitset is an array of bool but each Boolean value is not stored separately instead bitset optimizes the space such that each bool takes 1 bit space only, so space taken by bitset bs is less than othe methods to store them.<br>
+* A bitset is an array of bool but each Boolean value is not stored separately instead bitset optimizes the space such that each bool takes 1 bit space only, so space taken by bitset bs is less than other methods to store them.<br>
-* However, a limitation of bitset is, N must be known at compile time it isn't dynamic<br>
+* However, a limitation of bitset is, N must be known at compile time, it isn't dynamic<br>
 * As bitset stores the same information in compressed manner the operation on bitset are faster than that of array and vector.
 * We can access each bit of bitset individually with help of array indexing operator [] that is bs[3] shows bit at index 3 of bitset bs just like a simple array. <br>
 <br>!Remember bitset starts its indexing backward that is for 10110, 0 are at 0th and 3rd indices whereas 1 are at 1st 2nd and 4th indices.<br>